Beginner's Guide to UTM Parameters

 UTM link examples on Facebook posts

-2. Track Email Performance
+2. Tracking Email Performance

 You can add UTM tags to your URL in any email and get insights about its performance.
-Use your email client (like “constant-contact” or “mailchimp”) as the Source, “email” for the Medium, whichever Campaign makes sense for your message (like “newsletter” or “summer_sale”), and use the Content tag if you want to describe which button or link the click was on in your email (like “red_button” or “header_logo”).
+Use your email client (like “constant-contact” or “mailchimp”) as the Source, “email” for the Medium, whichever Campaign makes sense for your message (like “feb-newsletter” or “summer_sale”), and use the Content tag if you want to describe which button or link the click was on in your email (like “red_button” or “header_logo”).

-3. Find the Right Ad Placement
+3. Finding the Right Ad Placement

 For example, let’s say you run two different types of banner ads for the same product.
 One ad is placed in the sidebar and the other ad is shown in the page content.